|Length Overall||15’ 8.5"|

 - To encourage participation by owners of fiberglass Bullseyes in racing.

-The following pages describe the Cape Cod Shipbuilding Bullseye one-design sailboat, its Herreshoff design heritage, and the group of owners known as the Bullseye Class Association.
-Also included are the complete Constitution, the Technical Specifications A-D, the Technical Specifications E Sails and Regattas Rules of the Bullseye Class Association, the results of past National Regattas, some helpful hints for the care and feeding of Bullseyes, listings of sailmakers, trailer manufacturers, a photo gallery of Bullseyes under sail and more.
+The following pages describe the Cape Cod Shipbuilding Bullseye one-design sailboat, its Herreshoff design heritage, and the group of owners known as the Bullseye Sailing Association.
+Also included are the complete Constitution, the Technical Specifications A-D, the Technical Specifications E Sails and Regattas Rules of the Bullseye Sailing Association, the results of past National Regattas, some helpful hints for the care and feeding of Bullseyes, listings of sailmakers, trailer manufacturers, a photo gallery of Bullseyes under sail and more.

-The Bullseye Class Association
+The Bullseye Sailing Association

 Fleets located all along the East Coast keep in touch through the Bullseye Newsletter, which is packed with sailing tips, stories, regatta information, and results.
 We have members all over the country, but the chartered fleets race out of Key Largo FL, Fishers Island NY, Saunderstown RI, Marion and Rockport MA, and Southwest Harbor ME.
 Everyone comes together for the Bullseye National Regatta.
 The location of the regatta rotates, which allows for a change of scenery.
 Come join the fun, and , if you have an active fleet, consider becoming a chartered fleet.

-How to Join the Bullseye Class Association
+How to Join the Bullseye Sailing Association

 Dues are payable to the Bullseye Association, and are due January 1 each year.